tibs/markup-history/markup-history-extended-notes.rst

 The history
 -----------

-|TeX| (and Metafont) were originally written in SAIL_

- A later version (1982) was re-written in Pascal, using the WEB literate programming system

- The point was to allow Knuth to control the typesetting of mathematical equations in his books on "The Art of Computer Programming"

    Donald Knuth, a professor of computer science at Stanford University, was writing a projected seven-volume survey entitled The Art of Computer Programming.
 Volume 3 was published in 1973, composed with Monotype.
 By then, computer science had advanced to the point where a revised edition of volume 2 was in order but Monotype composition was no longer possible.
 The galleys returned to Knuth by his publisher were photocomposed.
 Knuth was distressed: the results looked so awful that it discouraged him from wanting to write any more.
 But an opportunity presented itself in the form of the emerging digital output devices—images of letters could be constructed of zeros and ones.
 This was something that he, as a computer scientist, understood.
 Thus began the development of TeX.

-   `Communication of Mathematics with TeX`_, Barbara Beeton and Richard Palais, from "Visible Language" Volume 50 Issue 2, archived on the `Author Resource Center`_ page of the `American Mathematical Society` (AMS).
+ From `Communication of Mathematics with TeX`_, Barbara Beeton and Richard Palais, from "Visible Language" Volume 50 Issue 2, archived on the `Author Resource Center`_ page of the `American Mathematical Society` (AMS).

+|TeX| (and Metafont) were originally written in SAIL_.
+In 1982, |TeX| was re-written in Pascal, using the WEB `literate programming`_ system.

+.. _`literate programming`: `Wikipedia on literate programming`_

 .. _`Communication of Mathematics with TeX`: http://www.ams.org/publications/authors/Communication_of_Mathematics_with_TEX.pdf
 .. _`American Mathematical Society`: http://www.ams.org/home/page
 .. _`Author Resource Center`: http://www.ams.org/publications/authors/authors

-* `From boiling lead and black art\: An essay on the history of mathematical typography`_, Eddie Smith, 2017, is a lovely article on mathematical typesetting, from the invention of the printing press to |TeX|.

-.. _`From boiling lead and black art\: An essay on the history of mathematical typography`: http://www.practicallyefficient.com/2017/10/13/from-boiling-lead-and-black-art.html
+There are many interesting articles about |TeX| and its world, many from the various |TeX| user group (TUGs).

+Some interesting links:

 * `Wikipedia on |TeX|`_
 * `Wikipedia on WEB`_
 * `Wikipedia on Literate programming`_
 * `Wikipedia on Donald Knuth`_
-* `Knuth's home page`_
+* `Knuth's home page`_.
+If you don't know about Knuth, it's worth following him up - he has done amazing things.

 .. _`Wikipedia on |TeX|`: https://en.wikipedia.org/wiki/TeX
 .. _`Wikipedia on WEB`: https://en.wikipedia.org/wiki/WEB